AkshayCK06/MBDIA25_CS_StravaDashboard/docs/SMART_COMMANDS_GUIDE.md

 # 1. Focus only on runs
 strava.filter(sport="Run")

-# 2. See how your running pace is trending
+# 2. See how your running pace is trending (Lower is Faster!)
 strava.plot("trend", metric="pace")

 # 3. Check your weekly running distance